 - Does not integrate with Noonlight

-Maybe you do not need the Noonlight app, and you would rather go for the extra power to insure your family is safer from more prepared burglars.
+Maybe you do not need the Noonlight app.
+You might rather go for the extra power to insure your family is safer from more prepared burglars.
 The larger battery life of this taser means you do not need to worry about shelf life as much, and guarantees you can keep the threat immobile for longer.

-I did not go over the basic operation of tasers in these reviews, but Axon has put together some awesome videos and tutorials you can watch that cover the basics of using a taser on their website.
+I did not go over the basic operation of tasers in these reviews.
+Axon has put together some awesome videos and tutorials you can watch that cover the basics of using a taser on their website.

 Regardless of the Taser you decide to purchase, it is important that you train with it and get comfortable with its use.
 The last thing you want to be doing is fumbling around trying to find the safety switch when confronted with a threat.

 The Taser X26P packs a whole lot of punch, covering a wider array of threats that may come your way.
 Some burglars wear thicker clothing on purpose to help protect themselves from broken glass or dogs that might try to bite them.
-The Pulse+ carries enough energy to incapacitate most of these threats, but you can never be too sure with the X26P.
+The Pulse+ carries enough energy to incapacitate most of these threats.
+You can never be too sure with the X26P.

 What model are you thinking of going with?
 Do you already have a X26P?
 How has it helped protect you and your family?